PrapooRozario/pharmaca-server/README.md

 In the /pharmaca-server directory, you can run:

 nodemon index.js
-Runs the development server using Vite.
+Runs the development server using Nodemon.

 vercel --prod
 Deploy the server for production.